 If any of the above are noted, the rope should be retired from service.
-If the rope has been subjected to shock loads, fall loads, or abuse, the rope should be inspected and potentially removed from service.
+If the rope has been subjected to shock loads, fall loads, or abuse other than normal rappel or rescue training, the rope should be retired from service.
+For more information on rope inspection, see the ASTM F1740 Standard Guide for Inspection of Nylon, Polyester, or Nylon/Polyester Blend, or both Kernmantle Rope